1953-1962 Cessna 150, 172, 175, 180, 182, and 185 Series Single-Engine Aircraft Service Manual (P/N D-138-13-GRIT)

 • Contains 47 exploded-view diagrams detailing airframe, landing gear, and cabin components

-• Includes 20 sections spanning general description, ground handling, fuselage, landing gear, and structural repair
+• Features 20 sections spanning general descriptions, ground handling, fuselage, and structural repair

 Operational and Maintenance Coverage

-The 1953–1962 Cessna single-engine service manual documents procedures for ground handling, servicing, lubrication, and inspection.
-It provides clear guidance for handling the Cessna 150, 172, 175, 180, 182, and 185 aircraft, outlining maintenance for fuselage components including windows, cabin doors, and seating mechanisms.
+This service manual documents factory procedures for ground handling, servicing, lubrication, and inspection.
+Mechanics can reference clear guidance for the entire 150 through 185 lineup.
+It details fuselage component teardowns, highlighting window installations, cabin doors, and seating mechanisms.

-Section four and five detail airframe and landing gear maintenance, featuring comprehensive diagrams for wing structures, tail sections, and shock strut servicing.
-The documentation extends to structural repair criteria and exterior painting requirements, ensuring how factory workshop documentation is structured for these historic models.
+Sections four and five focus on airframe and landing gear maintenance.
+You will find comprehensive diagrams for wing structures, tail sections, and shock strut servicing.
+The documentation also outlines structural repair criteria alongside exterior painting requirements.
+This equips restoration shops with the exact factory references needed to maintain historic airframes.

 Specification Highlights

-Technical data is provided for aircraft weight, engine models, and wheel alignment parameters.
-Main gear positive camber ranges from 3° to 7° depending on the model and serial number range.
+Technical data covers aircraft weight, engine model variants, and wheel alignment parameters.
+Main gear positive camber ranges from 3° to 7°, depending on the specific model and serial number.

+The manual lists precise torque values.
 Recommended fine-thread torque for 1/4-28 tension-type nuts is specified at 50–70 inch-pounds.
-Nose gear shock strut inflation is documented at 35 psi for the Model 150 and 50 psi for the Model 182.
+Nose gear shock strut inflation sits at 35 psi for the Model 150 and 50 psi for the Model 182.
 Reference stations are provided in Section 1 to assist in precise positioning during maintenance.
-All service data shown here is for reference only — qualified technicians and the original OEM documentation remain the authoritative source for any hands-on work.
-This official 508-page Cessna OEM service manual covers the 1953–1962 single-engine series, documenting ground handling, airframe, and landing gear specifications for the entire fleet range.
+As with all historic aviation documents, the data shown in this overview is for reference only.
+Certified technicians must verify all procedures directly against the full OEM publication before initiating any hands-on shop work.

 Customer Reviews